philkrause/phaser-ionic-test/README.md

 1. Clone the repository using 'Use template' (and don't forget to give us a Star / Follow on Github, please!)
 2. Select which framework from 'apps/' folder you are going to use and remove the others if necessary.
-3. Search + Replace all instances of 'example-app-"frameworkName"-e2e' with your app name (important to do this first)
+3. Search + Replace all instances of 'horsebets-app-"frameworkName"-e2e' with your app name (important to do this first)
-4. Search + Replace all instances of 'example-app-"frameworkName"' with your app name
+4. Search + Replace all instances of 'horsebets-app-"frameworkName"' with your app name
-5. Change the folder names for example-app-frameworkName and example-app-frameworkName-e2e to what you named for steps #1 and #2
+5. Change the folder names for horsebets-app-frameworkName and horsebets-app-frameworkName-e2e to what you named for steps #1 and #2
 6. Search + Replace all instances of 'openforge-ionic-monorepo-example' with your project name
 7. Search + Replace 'company-name' with your company name.
 This is the NX project scope that allows you to import libraries using @company-name